thesakshamm/portfolio-website/resume.md

 - Ensured zero deficiencies in inventory logs through systematic verification

 ## PROJECTS

+#### Banking Support Agent | Python, LangChain, Gemini API, FAISS, Streamlit
+- Built a RAG pipeline that embeds banking FAQ documents into a FAISS vector store using Google Generative AI embeddings
+- Implemented semantic similarity search to retrieve the most relevant document chunks for any user query
+- Designed a modern LCEL chain with prompt templating to generate grounded, hallucination-free responses via Gemini
+- Developed a Streamlit chat interface with session state management for persistent conversation history

-#### 1.F1 Race Day Notifier Bot | Python, Pandas, Viber API, GitHub Actions
+#### F1 Race Day Notifier Bot | Python, Pandas, Viber API, GitHub Actions
 - Fetched live Formula 1 session data from the OpenF1 REST API and parsed it into a pandas DataFrame
 - Applied datetime filtering logic to detect next-day races and extract location and time details
 - Delivered automated race alerts to Viber messenger via the Viber Bot API
-- Deployed on GitHub Actions to run on a daily schedule with no manual intervention or local machine required<br><br>
+- Deployed on GitHub Actions to run on a daily schedule with no manual intervention or local machine required

-#### 2.Stock Market Data Collector & Viewer | Python, MySQL
+#### Stock Market Data Collector & Viewer | Python, MySQL
 - Developed Python scripts to fetch and process daily stock market data from APIs
 - Performed data cleaning, validation, and normalization to ensure data integrity
 - Stored structured financial data in a MySQL database and executed SQL queries for analysis